dogweather/validated_object/README.md

 # ValidatedObject

 Plain Old Ruby Objects + Rails Validations = **self-checking Ruby objects**.
-Here's a quick example of the most common case: a class with one immutable, required, type-checked attribute:
+Here's a quick example of a common case: a class with an immutable, required, type-checked attribute:

 ```ruby